Pee Wee Reese: Early playing career

 Reese's rookie season in 1940 was curtailed by a broken heel bone that limited him to 84 games in what had looked to be a promising season (.272 batting average with 58 runs scored).
 He had a thrilling moment that year, hitting a grand slam in the bottom of the ninth inning to beat the New York Giants.
 In 1941, he hit .229 and led the league with 47 errors.
 Even playing in the World Series that year was a forgettable experience for Reese, as he batted .200 and made three errors in the five-game Yankee win.
 It was in the 1942 campaign that he truly established himself, making the National League All-Star team for the first of ten consecutive years and leading National League shortstops in both putouts and assists.

 Like many players of his era, he missed three seasons due to military service.
 Reese enlisted in the United States Navy in 1943 and shipped out to fight in the Pacific theater of World War II.
 He played on the Aiea Naval Hospital baseball team while stationed in Hawaii.
-With Reese was in the service, the Dodgers languished, finishing no better than third place and as poorly as 42 games out (in seventh place) in 1943.
+With Reese in the service, the Dodgers languished, finishing no better than third place and as poorly as 42 games out (in seventh place) in 1943.
 Upon his return in 1946, Reese immediately righted the ship as the Dodgers battled the St. Louis Cardinals in a tight pennant race.
 The two teams ended the season tied for first place and met in the 1946 National League tie-breaker series.
 It was the first playoff tiebreaker in Major League Baseball history.
 The Cardinals won the first two games of the best-of-three-game series to capture the National League pennant.